 The department has organized a research network of 255 general dentists in northern Ohio as a laboratory for health services research in dentistry.
 This network includes 45 African-American dentists, gender distribution that slightly oversamples female dentists, urban, suburban, and rural dentists and an age distribution similar to that described in national samples.
 Dentists drawn from the network have participated in two pilot direct observation studies, two studies of attitudes towards tobacco cessation programs in dental practice, and a study of computer usage in dental practice.
 A four-year NIH grant ($2.3 million) supported a major direct observation study of prevention in dental practice that will involve 120 network practices and over 6000 patient visits.

 Head Start Outreach Program

 This service is targeted to every child in our community who has not seen a dentist in the last six months.
-Having partnered with Rainbow Babies & Children's Hospital, Case Western Reserve University School of Dental Medicine is taking the lead to fight against early childhood cavities, the number one chronic infectious disease in children in America.
+Having partnered with Rainbow Babies & Children's Hospital, CWRU School of Dental Medicine is taking the lead to fight against early childhood cavities, the number one chronic infectious disease in children in America.
+Learn more